• Skip to main content

 jute leaves, iru, and spices

-• Jute leaves: This is the main ingredient used for ewedu soup.
-It is popular in Africa, Asia, the Middle East, and the Caribbean.
-Unfortunately, it is near impossible to get fresh jute leaves in the U.S, but most African, Asian or Middle Eastern grocery stores sell the frozen version, which tastes just as good!
+• Jute leaves are the main ingredient in Ewedu soup, which is popular in Africa, Asia, the Middle East, and the Caribbean.
+Unfortunately, it is near impossible to get fresh jute leaves in the U.S., but most African, Asian, or Middle Eastern grocery stores sell the frozen version, which tastes just as good!

-• Spices: Ground crayfish, bouillon (or maggi cubes), cayenne pepper, salt and iru (fermented locust beans).
+• Spices: Ground crayfish, bouillon (or Maggi cubes), cayenne pepper, salt, and iru (fermented locust beans).
 Cayenne pepper is optional, but a little heat makes all the difference.
-Ground crayfish and fermented locust beans are traditional African condiments used in a lot of soups, but you can omit them if you don't have them on hand.
+Ground crayfish and fermented locust beans are traditional African condiments used in many soups, but you can omit them if you don't have them on hand.

 To make ewedu soup, you can use fresh or frozen jute leaves.